Choose your settings

 Tips for keeping your Interac e-Transfer transactions secure

 Whether it’s to pay back a friend or help out a family member, Interac® e-Transfer is the perfect way to send money quickly and securely.
 It’s easy, convenient, and free of charge1 when you have a transaction plan with Desjardins.
-Even though Interac e e-Transfer is one of the most secure ways to send money, no one is safe from scammers.
+Even though Interac e-Transfer is one of the most secure ways to send money, no one is safe from scammers.
 But you can outsmart them by staying on your toes.
 Since this method has become a popular way to send money in recent years, here are some good habits to get into to keep your transfers secure.

 Best practices